Armenia PM Pashinyan leads in initial election results | DW | 20.06.2021

 Early results in Armenia's parliamentary electionon Sunday showed acting Prime Minister Nikol Pashinyan leading over former President Robert Kocharyan.

+Pashinyan claimed victory in the snap poll, saying that the voters gave the mandate to his party and "personally to me to lead the country as prime minister."

-The country's election commission said ballots had been counted in 32% of Armenia's electoral districts.
+Armenia's election commission said ballots had been counted in 32% of electoral districts in the ex-Soviet state.

 Nikol Pashinyan’s Civil Contract party had picked up around 58.5% of the votes already accounted for, officials said.